concur/developer.concur.com/expense-report/expense-report-resource.markdown

 ##Description
 The expense reports in Concur.
-Works With These Concur Products
+Works With These Concur Products:

 * **Expense** for Concur Professional/Premium